JerryLead/Table-SGD/README.md

 ## Results

-We conducted tests on these three datasets using our Table-SGD and compared the results with baseline [GD](#Reference).
+We conducted tests on these three datasets using our Table-SGD and compared the results with baseline [GD](#Reference)[1,2,3,4].

 1. MIMIC-III
 2. Yelp